iic-jku/jkq/README.md

   build the JKQ tools

 simulate [arguments...]
-  run the simulate with the provided arguments (try --help) map [arguments...] run the mapper with the provided arguments (try --help) verify [arguments...]
+  run the simulator with the provided arguments (try --help) map [arguments...] run the mapper with the provided arguments (try --help) verify [arguments...]